lucas17955/NOS_Automation_Testing_Lucas/README.md

 4.You will have to get a new token to make the resquests here: https://gorest.co.in/

-Get a new token and put it on config.py file
+Get a new token and put it on config.py file.
 Do it also for jmeter project.

 5. (Optional) Install Allure: